stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 ```
 ## A Simple Test

-Now, that we have all dependencies installed, let's get started with golden tests.
+Now that we have all of the dependencies installed, let's get started with the golden tests.

 First let's create a `FizzBuzz ` module to be tested and add some code.
-For convinience, I have created it inside a `FIZZBUZZ` directory.
+For convenience, I have created it inside a `FIZZBUZZ` directory.

 ```haskell
 module FIZZBUZZ.FizzBuzz where